theresamclaird/coderetreat-react-ts/docs/conways-game-of-life.md

 ## Further Reading

-- **John Horton Conway** — *“The Game of Life” (Scientific American, October 1970)*
-  The original publication introducing the Game of Life and its rules of cellular evolution.

 - **Martin Gardner** — *[Mathematical Games: The Fantastic Combinations of John Conway’s New Solitaire Game “Life”](https://www.ibiblio.org/lifepatterns/october1970.html)*
   Gardner’s seminal article explaining the Game of Life and its cultural impact.